InTEGr8or/handex/content/english/_index.md

   description: "The transistor revolution led us from massive control rooms with machines that needed punch cards for operation to smartphones vastly more powerful that fit in our pockets.
 So why are we still wired to keyboards in order to do deeply productive work?
 Our weakest link in computing is tech that's over 150 years old."
   image: "images/ai-gen/desk_binds.png"
   features_list:
-    - "Keyboards risk repetitive strain injuries."
+    - "Users risk repetitive strain injuries."
-    - "Because keyboards require a desk surface to type."
+    - "They always require a desk surface to type."
-    - "and without a hamster wheel you'll move less than veal."
+    - "Without a hamster wheel you'll move less than veal."

 ############################ About Guide (Introduce the Solution) ##################################
 about_guide: